facebookresearch/Mephisto/docs/web/docs/guides/how_to_contribute/backend_development.md

 ## Local development mode

-In order to get python to use your local version of the package, navigate to your `Mephisto` folder and run:
+If you've installed Mephisto via `pip install mephisto` in the past, in order to get python to use your local version of the package, navigate to your `Mephisto` folder and run:
 ```bash
 pip install -e .
 ```